NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 X and is willing to pay for it in currency Y.

 Hence centralized exchanges.
 Places where people gather to exchange stuff.
-Some seople realized they can sell the *convenience* of not having to look for another party.
+Some people realized they can sell the *convenience* of not having to look for another party.
 Those people or entities became *liquidity providers*.
 Liquidity here means the property of your assets of being *usable*.
 And the way they profit is that they exchange X for Y at a price different than they exchange Y